 - tests many things working together in a flow

 - reduces future risks

 However, as with most things, there are objections to this form of testing.
-The main reasons being that end-to-end testing is slow and time consuming.
-There is as previously mentioned a way around this issue, which is to automate.
+The main reasons being that end-to-end testing is slow and time-consuming.

 However, if the wrong type of automation tool is chosen, automation can also end up taking much time and resources.